Nemanja Vučković: Life

 Vučković was born on 6 January 1990 in Surdulica.
 He finished primary and secondary school in Surdulica.
 He graduated from the Faculty of Applied Arts, and in 2017 he became a Master of Fine Arts at the IUNP at the department in Niš.
 He is currently studying for a doctorate in the field of painting.

-So far, he has had twenty-three independent exhibitions in the country and abroad.
+So far, he has had twenty-six independent exhibitions in the country and abroad.
 He has participated in over thirty group exhibitions, participated in many art colonies and symposia.
 His works are in the private and public collections of art lovers.

 He works in large formats, and his work is based on the search for a connection between the energy of nature and human energy at the moment of creation.
 Nemanja's work is associated with the paintings of Fauvism and abstract expressionism, he deals with painting, drawing, graphics as well as pedagogical work.

 He is a member of the ULUS since 2020.
 His exhibition in the Gallery of the House of Legates in Belgrade was nominated for the Political Award, in the category for the best exhibition in 2021.

 His last exhibition in Belgrade, after Vienna and Salzburg, was opened by art historian, museum advisor and assistant director of the National Museum of Serbia Ivana Viatov.

 He won second place for a drawing at the 6th International Drawing Biennale, "Dušan Starčević" Memorial Gallery in Smederevska Palanka.